Just about anyone past the 6th grade can tell you that a punchline is the funny part of a joke.

 Here’s my point:

-If you don’t really know what a punchline is as it relates to you, your sense of humor and the content you want to share with an audience…
+But if you don’t really know what a punchline is as it relates to you, your sense of humor and the content you want to share with an audience (information, observations, experiences, etc.)…

-How are you supposed to generate punchlines that actually work to get laughs?
+How are you supposed to generate punchlines in your stand-up comedy material that actually work to get laughs?

-If you don’t believe that, just go to any stand-up comedy open mic and see for yourself what happens when a comedian is clueless about what a punchline really is or how to generate punchlines that actually work to get laughs, much less big laughs.
+If you don’t believe that, verify this information yourself.
+Just go to any stand-up comedy open mic and see for yourself what happens when most new comedians hit the stage.